AnuththaraGHN/Selenium-WebDriver-TestSuite/README.md

 #### Scenario Overview
 As a QA tester, the objective is to ensure a seamless and secure user registration and profile management process on an e-commerce website.
 The focus is on identifying and validating various scenarios related to user onboarding and account management.

-### Test Steps
-1. **Setup:**
-   - Open the Chrome browser.
-   - Configure ChromeOptions to accept insecure certificates.

-2. **Test: User Registration:**
-   - Navigate to the user registration page on Magento Commerce Demo.
-   - Fill in the registration form with valid user data.
-   - Submit the registration form.
-   - Verify that the registration is successful.

-3. **Teardown:**
-   - Close the Chrome browser.

-### Test Data
-- Valid user data for registration (firstname, lastname, email_address, password).

-### Expected Results
-1. The user should be successfully registered.
-2. The system should display a confirmation message.

-### Notes
-- Warnings related to CDP version may appear; consider including a specific version of the CDP in project dependencies.

 ## How to Run the Test

 ### Prerequisites